 Recent publications claim to define research-supported definitive truths about the root causes of addiction and efficacy of treatment modalities; however conclusions are conflicting and have been subject to divergent interpretations.
 Feel confused?
 Dr. Christensen will review the recent criticisms of treatment for addiction including Twelve Step, residential, and medication assisted therapy, the scientific studies that do and do not support their use and other controversial issues.

+The presentation will include a short demonstration of naloxone resuscitation.
 Following the presentation, co-prescriptions for Naloxone will be distributed to audience members on request, at no charge.
 Naloxone is a medication used to revive a person who has overdosed on opioid drugs until emergency care is available.
 When given to someone who has overdosed on prescription opioids or heroin, Naloxone can save the person’s life.
 You can read about naloxone here.

 Related reading suggestions: